ctrekker/simple-text-editor/README.md

 # simple-text-editor
 A super simple text editor which utilizes the [File System Access API](https://web.dev/file-system-access/) implemented in Google Chrome.

-This repository corresponds to the descriptions in [this web article]()
+This repository corresponds to the descriptions in [this web article](https://cotangent.dev/working-with-the-local-filesystem-in-google-chrome/).

 ## Running the code
 First, clone this repository: